rscr/rscr/README.md

 - 👋 Hi, I’m Steven Reyes and based in Lørenskog, Norway.
 -    I work as an System consultant and i want to continue to learn cloud engineering.
 -    My hobby is Data analytics, and self taught in areas like Power-Bi, Python and SQL.
-- 👀 Currently looking for a Junior position.
+- 👀 Currently looking for either a Data analyst role or Cloud engineering role.
-- 💞️ I’m looking to collaborate with anybody who is willing to take a chance on a highly motivated aspiring Front-end developer.
 - 📫 How to reach me: email: stevencreyes@gmail.com, linkedin: https://www.linkedin.com/in/steven-reyes-2724b5240/

 <!---